(Note: graphic language in paragraph 29)

 "Generally, you don't need a bodyguard in Belize," said Jorge Alana, a San Pedro Sun reporter who interviewed McAfee several times, noting top elected officials don't have them.
 "It does call attention when you move with so many guards."

 McAfee's home is in a stretch of Ambergris where the wealthiest foreigners hole up.
-Raw lots of land 100 feet by 200 feet can cost up to $500,000 here.
+Raw lots of land 100 feet by 200 feet (30 meters to 61 meters) can cost up to $500,000 here.
 Even modest-looking houses reflect multimillion-dollar investments.

 On Thursday afternoon, a 23-year-old calling herself Tiffany used a key to enter McAfee's home with another young woman and said he had spent Saturday night with them - around the time police said Faull's murder took place.